wjm45/webcourse/README.md

 the 'local' image files
 7. Move onto the wiki page and learn about creating wikis from the material there (with more live-coding).

+## Pre-requisites & equipment
+- We will use the web interface for these lessons so knowledge of Command-line git is not required (but may still be advantageous).
+- Learners should register at Github to get a username and have (or have access to) a computer with a web browser.
+- An Etherpad (an electronic class whiteboard) may be useful for storing questions to be answered at a later more convenient point.
+You can create one (for free) here: https://etherpad.net
+- Projector attached to Instructors laptop, a white-board & pens and red/green post-its (for Learners to request aid or indicate completion of exercises) will also be useful.